Tejasvi1729/Deep-Dive-into-Web3/README.md

+My model works upon the principle of OOPS implementing some basic functions and concepts.My model has these classes primarily:
+1. Bank class inheriting data from interest class(used for implementing interest rates) and stores the net money in bank along with interest rates egligible.
+2. Borrower class inheriting data from borrower_details(used for implementing borrower details)
+3. A friend function which can access data and methods of these 2 classes and is used to finally lend the loan.

+Finally calling the function creates an object of borrower class and bank class and input details to do the calculations.
+Finally after the calculations are done, it returns 2 possiblitites:-
+1.That guy can get the desired loan at an interest rate calculated using his/her previous records.
+2.The loan is rejected.
+It considers previous records of that person along with the amount of money asked and eveluates the result.One just needs to enter the details asked and it will evaluate accordingly.

 It completely depends upon the model wheter th model is centralizd or not.

 In my mode, only 1 bank provides loan and every individual/corporation have to approach that particular bank in order to avail a loan.It maintains a common database and uses same functions to everyone's properties and give loan to them(if they are eglibile).
 Since only one authority looks over all the banks, it is centralized.